The Only 5 Things to Think About When You’re Mixing

-Knowing how to EQ is a crucial thing to know to get great sounding mixes.
-The biggest problem engineers face is too much low-mid buildup and “muddiness” in their mixes.
+Knowing how to EQ is a crucial thing to get great sounding mixes.
+One of the biggest problem engineers face is too much low-mid buildup and “muddiness” in their mixes.

 Compression is what makes your mix breathe.
 It can also squash your mix and choke out the naturalness of it.
 Depending on the genre, instrument and other considerations, the approach to compression varies.